Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsection{Test problems}

 We test the algorithms on two types of data sets.
-For the first set the feasible region is described by a cardinality constraint and bounds, i.e., $X=\left\{x\in\R^{n}:\sum_{i=1}^n x_i= b,\; \0 \leq x \leq \1 \right\}$ with $b = n/5$.
-For the second data set the feasible region consists of the path polytope of an acyclic grid network.
+For the first set the feasible region is described by a cardinality constraint and bounds, i.e., $X=\left\{x\in\R^{n}:\sum_{i=1}^n x_i= b,\; \0 \leq x \leq \1 \right\}$ with $b = n/5$; problems with a cardinality constraint are common in finance \citep{bienstock1996computational} and statistics \cite{bertsimas2016best}.
+For the second data set the feasible region consists of the path polytope of an acyclic grid network; conic quadratic optimization over paths has been studied in \cite{Bertsimas2004,nikolova2006stochastic}, and similar substructures arise in more complex problems such as vehicle routing \cite{dinh2016exact}.
 For discrete optimization problems we additionally enforce the binary restrictions $x\in \B^n$.

 \ignore{